-Read more about the findings from our 2014 review on how non-financial counterparties (NFCs) calculate the clearing threshold and how they are complying with EMIR.
+The findings from our 2014 review on how non-financial counterparties (NFCs) calculate the clearing threshold and how they are complying with European Market Infrastructure Regulation (EMIR).

 Why we did this review